isomerpages/mci-egazette/index.md

 ---
 layout: homepage
-title: e-gazette website
+title: e-Gazette
-description: "The official publication of the Government of Singapore’s Notices and Parliamentary Acts/Bills "
+description: The official publication of the Government of Singapore’s Notices and Parliamentary Acts/Bills
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""